top of page

 Sturry, accessible by bus from Canterbury, Herne & Thanet, 2 mins walk from Sturry train station.
 Limited, on street parking (1 hour) or use Sturry Road Park & Ride.

 Step free access, small spaces.
+Sensory bags & social stories available.
+Quiet space available.

 The garden of The Old Synagogue